About Saudi Arabia

 Riyadh, Jiddah, Mecca, Medina, Ta'if (At Taif), Dammam, Buraydah, and Al Khobar, part of the Dammam metropolitan area.

-Arar ('Ar'ar), Abha, Al Aziziyah, Al Bahah, Hufuf (Al-Ahsa), Al Jawf, Jubail (Al Jubayl), Al Majma'ah, Al Uwayqilah, Al Qurayyat, Ar Rass, As Sulaymaniyah, Dahran, Ha'il, Hafar al Batin, Jizan, Najran, Rafha, Sakakah, Salwa,
+Arar ('Ar'ar), Abha, Al Aziziyah, Al Bahah, Al-Hofuf, the major urban center in the Al-Ahsa Oasis, Al Jawf, Jubail (Al Jubayl), Al Majma'ah, Al Uwayqilah, Al Qurayyat, Ar Rass, As Sulaymaniyah, Dahran, Ha'il, Hafar al Batin, Jizan, Najran, Rafha, Sakakah, Salwa,

 Sharurah (Sharorah), Tabuk, Tayma, Turaif (Turayf), Unayzah, Yanbu (Yanbu' al Bahr), and Zalim.